Livku2/Fortnite-Cheats-List/README.md

 # Fortnite-Cheats-List

-A list of fortnite cheats that I've used and their detection level
+A list of **PUBLIC** fortnite cheats that I've used and their detection level

 ## Cheats